LoLA: Low-Rank Linear Attention With Sparse Caching: Mitigating Memory Collisions with Sparse Caching

-LoLA mitigates memory collisions by determining which key-value pairs disagree with the current hidden state's associative map.
-At every iteration, LoLA scores the KV pair leaving the sliding window and re-scores all pairs in the sparse cache.
-Re-scoring is needed since the self-recall error is dependent on the current hidden state.
-A KV pair could become ``easier to remember'' in the future, after hidden state updates.
+Since only a finite amount of tokens can be stored at each time step to maintain efficiency, LoLA performs a greedy scoring approach.
+At every update interval, LoLA scores the KV pairs leaving the sliding window and re-scores all pairs currently stored in the sparse cache.
+During each update, the pairs with the lowest error are moved to the linear hidden state indefinitely.
+Re-scoring pairs in the sparse cache is essential since the SRE is dependent on the current hidden state.
+For example, a KV pair could become more aligned with the hidden state in the future after a few updates.
+In the generation implementation of LoLA, we define the set of pairs that are scored at time $t$ as